What is Data Transformation?

 Advanced

 • Summarization: A key element of Business Intelligence.
-Values are aggregated stored at multiple levels as business metrics.
+Values are aggregated and stored at multiple levels as business metrics.
 For example, Order Quantity totals by city, state, and country.

-• Derivation: Applying business rules to your data that derive new calculated values from existing data – for example, creating a revenue metric that subtracts taxes.
+• Derivation: Applying business rules to your data that derive new calculated values from existing data, for example, creating a revenue metric that subtracts taxes.

 • Splitting: Splitting a single column into multiple columns.

-• Data validation: Can be a simple “if/then” calculation or can be a multi-valued assessment, for example, if this value A is “foo” and value B is greater than 100, reject this row of data
+• Data validation: Can be a simple “if/then” calculation or can be a multi-valued assessment, for example, if value A is “foo” and value B is greater than 100, reject this row of data

 • Integration: Similar to Key Engineering: Standardize how data elements are addressed.
 Data integration reconciles different data keys and values for data that should be the same.